xtrsyz/xt5m_moneywash/README.md

 **Installation:**

 1. Add the following to your **server.cfg**
-> start esx_moneywash
+> start xt5m_moneywash
-2. Insert esx_moneywash-master into your /resources/[ESX] folder
+2. Insert xt5m_moneywash-master into your /resources/[ESX] folder
-3. Rename esx_moneywash-master to esx_moneywash
+3. Rename xt5m_moneywash-master to xt5m_moneywash
 4. Restart/Start your server